 Methods of Recording Accounts Receivable

-Each step for implementing and utilizing accounts receivable can be done in a variety of ways.
+Each step for implementing the accounts receivable process can be done in a variety of ways.
 These include:

 - Manual recording.
 You can always keep your own records by hand.
 However, keep in mind that there are more efficient ways to record your transactions.